 3. What decisions need to be made before a naming process can begin?

 There are three essential ingredients needed before beginning a naming process:

-- Company or Product Vision – Be able to articulate a clear vision that embodies the scale and scope of your aspirations.
+Be able to articulate a clear vision that embodies the scale and scope of your aspirations.

-- Brand Architecture – Brand Architecture describes how a family of brands relate to one another.
+Brand Architecture describes how a family of brands relate to one another.
 Before beginning any naming process, be sure you’re clear where the new name wlll sit within the corporate hierarchy, assuming one exists.
 There are essentially three architectural naming models to which businesses subscribe: Masterbrands (most small companies and many large holding companies like Virgin are Masterbrands in which the single name is where all brand equity accrues); Endorsed brands (in which a brand name includes an endorsement like the small Marriott text under the Courtyard logo, indicating that Courtyard, a hotel brand, is a Marriott property); Individual brands (the P&G model of individual brands with no visible connection to the parent brand).

-- Competition – Look at the naming conventions of your competitors or similar types of companies or products.
+Look at the naming conventions of your competitors or similar types of companies or products.
 You may find approaches you like but you want to steer clear of anything too close to your competition.

 4. How do I begin brainstorming a name?

 It’s easiest to think of naming in terms of “genres of names.”
 This has both creative and functional benefits.
 Creatively filtering naming by genre provides a broad framework of approaches that will free your creative mind.
 Functionally, you need to be aware of which genres are easiest to attain legal trademarks.

 The following are the genres of names I like to use, with brief descriptions: